etherex/etherex/etherex/WhitePaper.md

     return(0) # Should have returned something
 ```

 You will notice how this is a one way exchange and barely touches the surface of what is possible.
 Remember that this contract is for the sake of the example only.
-Every version of the contracts that will be used will be different in almost every way, but the same concepts will still apply.
+The actual contracts that will be used will be different in almost every way, but the same concepts will still apply.

 Let's take a look at what this example would do.

 First we define the different storage indexes that will be used and get the contract status from the contract's storage.
 We then proceed to check if the contract has been initialized, and if not, make sure our owner is funding the exchange with at least 1 ether.
 If that verification passes, the owner's address is written into the contract's storage at the specified index and the contract's status is changed afterwards.

-Once the contract is initialized, after the else statement, fees are calculated, and the transaction's value is checked to be at least 10 times the base fees, which are fixed for this example.
+Once the contract is initialized, after the else statement, the transaction's value is checked to be at least 1 ether, a fixed minimum for this example.

 The `msg.data[0]` field is then checked to indicate a buy (passing 1 as first value) or a sell (passing 2 as first value) and the current balance available to buy.
 In our example, a seller would actually be giving away instead of selling.
-If the sender is buying and the balance allows it, we proceed to subtract the amount minus the fees from the balance in storage, send twice the value less the fees to the buyer, and send the exchange's owner part of the fees.
-If the sender is selling, as mentioned before, the transaction's value minus the fees is added to the balance in storage and the sender can now feel very generous.
-Exchange fees are also sent to the owner in that case.
+If the sender is buying and the balance allows it, we proceed to subtract the amount from the balance in storage and send twice the value to the buyer.
+If the sender is selling, as mentioned before, the transaction's value is added to the balance in storage and the sender can now feel very generous.

 This outlines how this example works only, and the real implementation will be much more complex and useful.
 Other contracts will be receiving transactions from the exchange only, acting as secure data feeds thus allowing to update balances inside the exchange's contracts in a secure fashion.